 - Adults with relapsed or refractory B-cell lymphomas, including diffuse large B-cell lymphoma, mantle cell lymphoma, and follicular lymphoma.

-- Children and young adults (up at age 25) with relapsed or refractory acute lymphoblastic leukemia.
+- Adults and children with relapsed or refractory acute lymphoblastic leukemia.

 Is CAR T-Cell Therapy Effective?